The Potter's House (Dallas): Activities

-In May 2008 a church service was attended by a contingent from Soulforce, an organization that pushes for more inclusion of gay people in churches.
+In May 2008, a church service was attended by a contingent from Soulforce, an organization that pushes for more inclusion of gay people in churches.
 However, the church insists that marriage is a union between a man and woman as stated in the Bible.

 The church runs a program for ex-offenders trying to find their feet after being released from jail, helping them to find jobs and housing and to deal with substance abuse problems.

 The church has programs for teenage mothers, abused women and the homeless, runs a GED literacy program and an outreach for substance abusers, and has an AIDS ministry.

-In July 2010 the church began collaboration with the Palmer Theological Seminary in Pennsylvania, through a program under which seminary students would gain practical experience at the Potter's House as part of their studies.
+In July 2010, the church began collaboration with the Palmer Theological Seminary in Pennsylvania, through a program under which seminary students would gain practical experience at the Potter's House as part of their studies.

 The church, a non-profit organization, employs nearly 400 people in positions such as finance, human resources, information technology, materials distribution, public relations, publications, and television production.

 Initiatives include a non-profit corporation that fosters economic growth in underserved communities, a school and a housing project for single families and seniors.

 The church has provided aid and sent missionaries to places such as Belize, Mexico, Guyana and Kenya.

-In December 2016, the church hosted the Joyous Celebration choir, a praise and worship group from South Africa where the recording of the group's live DVD titled "Joyous Celebration 21" took place.